joniles/mpxj/mkdocs/docs/howto-read-primavera.md

 public class P6JDBC
 {
    public void read() throws Exception
    {
       //
       // Load the JDBC driver
       //
-		String driverClass="com.microsoft.sqlserver.jdbc.SQLServerDriver";
+      String driverClass = "com.microsoft.sqlserver.jdbc.SQLServerDriver";
       Class.forName(driverClass);

       //
       // Open a database connection.
 You will need to change
       // these details to match the name of your server, database, user and password.
       //
-		String connectionString="jdbc:sqlserver://localhost:1433;databaseName=my-database-name;user=my-user-name;password=my-password;";
+      String connectionString = "jdbc:sqlserver://localhost:1433;databaseName=my-database-name;user=my-user-name;password=my-password;";
       Connection c = DriverManager.getConnection(connectionString);
       PrimaveraDatabaseReader reader = new PrimaveraDatabaseReader();
       reader.setConnection(c);

       //
       // Retrieve a list of the projects available in the database
       //
-		Map<Integer,String> projects = reader.listProjects();
+      Map<Integer, String> projects = reader.listProjects();

       //
       // At this point you'll select the project
       // you want to work with.
       //

       //
       // Now open the selected project using its ID
       //
       int selectedProjectID = 1;
       reader.setProjectID(selectedProjectID);
       ProjectFile projectFile = reader.read();
    }
 }
 ```